-Just like most taxpayers in the United States are required to file U.S. tax returns and pay any taxes due by April 15, expats living and working in another country as a U.S. citizen are also required to file.
+Just like most taxpayers in the United States are required to file U.S. tax returns and pay any taxes due by April 18 (unless an extension applies), expats living and working in another country as a U.S. citizen are also required to file.

-However, if you're living abroad, the rules for expat tax filing deadlines are a little different.
+However, if you're living abroad, the rules for expat tax filing and deadlines are a little different.

-Expats are required to file U.S. tax returns each year, but sometimes tax benefits available to them result in no U.S. taxes owed.
+Expats are required to file U.S. tax returns each year, but sometimes tax benefits (like the Foreign Earned Income Exclusion and Foreign Tax Credit) available to them result in no U.S. taxes owed.
 However, if any of the following situations apply to you, it's possible that you may still owe U.S. taxes.